scalastuff/scalaleafs/running-debugging.md

 ## Publish

-When development is done, the final war file can be generated using SBT:
+The final war file can be generated using SBT:

 {% highlight scala %}
 > package